EdoardoTosin/tools/README.md

 ## :sparkles: Introduction

-This repository contains a collection of scripts designed to be executed directly from the command line through URLs.
-Each script is hosted online and can be invoked remotely, streamlining workflows and automating tasks across various platforms.
+A collection of personal scripts written in Python, PowerShell, and Bash, designed to streamline workflows and automate tasks.
+Some scripts are specifically made for Raspberry Pi devices.

 ## :notebook: Script Catalog